demiancy/tutorial-laravel-2/README.md

 ## Notes
 * I used Docker.
 * Use spatie/laravel-permission instead of a boolean (is_admin) to determine the user's role.
+* The admin middleware it was replaced by middleware of spatie/laravel-permission.

 # App
 Restaurant Reservation Website